Michael Hunter (American football): College career

-Hunter then attended Indiana University where he majored in exercise science.
+Hunter then attended Indiana University Bloomington, where he majored in exercise science.

 As a freshman in 2011 he appeared in all 12 games with three starts.
 He recorded 13 tackles (nine solo) with passes defensed.
 As a sophomore in 2012, he redshirt.
 In 2013, as a redshirt sophomore, he started all 12 games.
 For the season he recorded 42 tackles (34 solo), three tackles-for-loss, one interception, seven passes defensed and once forced fumble.
 He was nan All-Big Ten academic selection.
 As a redshirt junior in 2014, he started all 12 games.
 He recorded 36 tackles (29 solo), 3.5 tackles-for-loss, one interception and five passes defensed.
 Again he was an academic All-Big Ten selection.

 After graduating with a degree in exercise science from Indiana, he transferred to Oklahoma State University.
 In 2015, he appeared in 10 games and recorded 20 tackles (18 solo), one tackle-for-loss, one pass defensed and two interceptions.